Wandering Jew: Ireland

+Leopold Bloom, the Jewish protagonist of James Joyce's Ulysses (1922), travels throughout Dublin over the course of the novel.
+While the novel's title invites comparisons to Odysseus and his Odyssey, Bloom has also been understood as an example of the Wandering Jew archetype.

 Romania

 Mihai Eminescu, an influential Romanian Romantic writer, depicts a variation in his 1872 fantasy novella Poor Dionysus (Sărmanul Dionis).
 A student named Dionis goes on a surreal journey through the book of Zoroaster, which seemingly grants him godlike abilities.
 The book is given to him by Ruben, his Jewish master who is a philosopher.
 Dionis awakens as Friar Dan, and is eventually tricked by Ruben, being sentenced by God to a life of insanity.
 This he can only escape by resurrection or metempsychosis.

 Similarly, Mircea Eliade presents in his novel Dayan (1979) a student's mystic and fantastic journey through time and space under the guidance of the Wandering Jew, in the search of a higher truth and of his own self.

 Russia

 The Soviet satirists Ilya Ilf and Yevgeni Petrov had their hero Ostap Bender tell the story of the Wandering Jew's death at the hands of Ukrainian nationalists in The Little Golden Calf.
 In Vsevolod Ivanov's story Ahasver a strange man comes to a Soviet writer in Moscow in 1944, introduces himself as "Ahasver the cosmopolite" and claims he is Paul von Eitzen, a theologian from Hamburg, who concocted the legend of the Wandering Jew in the 16th century to become rich and famous but then turned himself into a real Ahasver against his will.
 The novel Overburdened with Evil (1988) by Arkady and Boris Strugatsky involves a character in modern setting who turns out to be Ahasuerus, identified at the same time in a subplot with John the Divine.
 In the novel Going to the Light (Идущий к свету, 1998) by Sergey Golosovsky, Ahasuerus turns out to be Apostle Paul, punished (together with Moses and Mohammed) for inventing false religion.